Showciety/SGB/README.md

     * Costumed Dancing (i.e. Chicken Dance in a Chicken Suit)
     * Get a new Tattoo
     * Do a Bob Ross Tutorial
-* Crowd Control (See "Crowd Control" below)
-    * Switch to a different, harder game or a game you hate for X time units

-## Crowd Control

-Crowd Control is an incentive itself!
-You don't technically need any other incentives for a Crowd Control stream, but don't limit yourself if you don't want to.
-Incentives above and beyond are NOT required, but they can also be a lot of fun!

-### Crowd Control Charity Campaign Setup

-Stack Up does not currently support Crowd Control.
-If you wish to do a Crowd Control stream you will be responsible for tracking money spent on Crowd Control and sending it to the charity.
-We will not be covering how to set up Crowd Control for games.
-Crowd Control has many articles on how to set up individual games.

 # Final Notes